 Buildings are also a major source of other air pollution, with 50% of primary fine particulate matter emissions related to heating.
 The Communication highlighted the importance to ensure high air quality, good water management, disaster prevention and protection against climate-related hazards, removal of and protection against harmful substances such as asbestos and radon, fire and seismic safety.
 The Communication also highlighted the opportunity when renovating for energy efficiency to ensure accessibility of persons with disabilities and older persons.
-Paying specific attention to the most vulnerable segments of the population is a priority also as a reaction to the COVID-19 crisis, to foster a stable recovery and resilience.
+Paying specific attention to the most vulnerable segments of the population is a priority also as a reaction to the COVID-19 crisis, to foster a stable recovery and resilience14.

 Investing in buildings can inject a much-needed stimulus in the construction ecosystem and the broader economy.
 Renovation works: (i) are labour-intensive, (ii) create jobs and make investments often rooted in local supply chains, and (iii) generate demand for highly energy-efficient and renewable equipment and professional works and services, which improves the long-term market and quality value of properties.
 This can be very valuable for a sector where more than 90% of operators are SMEs, hard hit by the economic impact of the COVID-19 crisis.
 Construction activity fell by 15.7% in 2020 compared with 2019, and energy efficiency investment dropped by 12%.
-Demand for renewable equipment, technology installation work and professional support services was 30-40% lower in year-on-year comparison.
-Even if a recovery is expected, there will likely be a lasting impact on the construction sectors and the related equipment and technology supply chain.
+Demand for renewable equipment, technology installation work and professional support services was 30-40% lower in year-on-year comparison15.

-In addition to macroeconomic impacts on GDP and employment, building renovations bring other wider benefits, both at societal and individual/micro level such as health, productivity, innovation, energy security, and inclusiveness which are mutually reinforcing in a virtuous process.
+In addition to macroeconomic impacts on GDP and employment, building renovations bring other wider benefits, both at societal and individual/micro level such as health, productivity,